openstack/tacker/doc/source/user/multisite_vim_usage_guide.rst

 Features
 ~~~~~~~~
-* Tacker support multi-tenancy, that means a VIM regisetered by one tenant can
+* Tacker support multi-tenancy, that means a VIM registered by one tenant can
   not be shared with other.
 * Pluggable driver module framework allowing Tacker to interact with multiple
   VIM types.